 Creating a Help Centre provides a simple framework for a classroom display.
 You can create clear points of focus for your students, based on their shared learning goals and the aims of your unit.

-In this example, I have used some of our free teaching resources to create a Narrative Writing Help Centre.
+In this example, I have used some of our teaching resources to create a Narrative Writing Help Centre.

 How to create a Help Centre Display: